gregfras/gregfras.github.io/README.md

 _Aerotecnica Missili & Spazio_, 2024, [hyperlink](https://www.researchgate.net/publication/375178159_Assessment_and_optimization_of_dynamic_stall_semi-empirical_model_for_pitching_aerofoils)

 ### Conference Papers:
+* "An Unsteady Lifting-Line Model for Rotors in Forward Flight," Gregorio Frassoldati and Beatrice De Rubeis and Giovanni Bernardini and Massimo Gennaretti, _Proceedings of the 10th CEAS Aerospace Europe Conference_, 2025, Turin, Italy, [hyperlink](https://www.aidaa.it/ceasaidaa2025/technical-programme/)

 * "An Innovative Lifting-Line Model for Proprotors in Axial Flight," Gregorio Frassoldati and Giovanni Bernardini and Massimo Gennaretti, _Proceedings of the 51th ERF_, 2025, Venice, Italy, [hyperlink](https://www.erf2025.com/programme/)